What is Body Politics?

 How to participate?

-All participants are expected to read the selected materials in preparation for the workshop.
+All participants are expected to read the selected materials in preparation for the workshop, which will be emailed upon acceptance into the program.

 History of Body Politics